 Practicing through a guided recording, program, or reputable organization can help you pace yourself and get the most out of your breathwork.

 Your experience and process with breathwork will be unique.
-Talk to a healthcare provider before doing any breathwork therapies.
+Talk with a healthcare professional before doing any breathwork therapies.
 This is especially important if you have any medical conditions or take medications.

 Once you decide which type of breathwork you’d like to try, look for a practitioner with whom you can have one or more sessions.
 You can find a practitioner by looking online or by seeking a personal recommendation from someone you trust.

-Carefully note how you react to any breathwork techniques and discontinue the practice if you find that you are experiencing any adverse reactions.
+Carefully note how you react to any breathwork techniques and discontinue the practice if you find that you’re experiencing any negative reactions.